dinomastrianni/instafeed-node-js/README.md

 Any errors thrown by Instafeed will be prefixed with [Instafeed Error].
 The error message will contain instructions on how to fix the error.

 #### Instagram API Errors
-Any errors thrown by Instafeed will be prefixed with [Instagram API Error].
+Any errors thrown by the Instagram API will be prefixed with [Instagram API Error].
 The error message will contain the Error Code, Error Type, and Error Message returned from the API.

 ## Changelog